 Glyphosate has also been found in miscellaneous products like Ben & Jerry’s ice cream, non-organic cotton products like tampons and clothing, and even drinking water.
 It’s been found in 75% of air and rain samples.
 According to a 2017 study, it’s regularly found in human urine.

 Perhaps most discouraging are new findings on glyphosate in organic foods.
-Although decades’ worth of evidence supports the idea that organic foods contain lower (or trace) levels of pesticide as compared to conventional foods, the latest tests show the levels are virtually the same.
+Although decades’ worth of evidence supports the idea that organic foods contain lower (or trace) levels of pesticide than conventional foods, the latest tests show the levels are virtually the same.

 How Do You Avoid (or Treat) Glyphosate Exposure?

-Glyphosate contamination is rampant because, when airborne, the chemical is able to travel far.
+Glyphosate contamination is rampant because, when airborne, the chemical can travel far.
 But it does not pass easily through the skin.
 The real concern is exposure through the eyes, nose, or mouth.
 We can’t do much about what’s in the air, but we can control ingestion.